So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 Plastic: This type of coverstock is typically used for beginners and you will find it often on the house balls in bowling alleys.
 A plastic coverstock has the least hook potential and is great for straight, predictable throws.
 Due to the low hook potential, this ball is typically used for beginners or as a spare ball when a bowler needs to take out lane play.

-Urethane: Urethan balls are a step up from plastic balls due to their higher hook potential.
+Urethane: Urethane balls are a step up from plastic balls due to their higher hook potential.
 A lot of professionals also like to use urethane coverstock balls as their spare ball due to its higher pin action, higher hook potential and ability to still offer the bowler a higher level of control.

 Reactive Resign: Reactive resign is a type of coverstock that is best used by intermediate or advanced bowlers.
 It is less durable than plastic or urethane but offers more friction, pin action and hook potential.